gregschmit/drf-action-serializer/README.rst

 you would have to build multiple Serializers to support this.

-**The Solution**: This app provides the ``ModelActionSerializer`` which allows you to easily configure per-action fields.
+**The Solution**: This app provides the ``ModelActionSerializer`` which allows you to easily configure per-action serialization.

 How to Use